Veterinary Medicine

 The number of places Caius has on offer is strictly limited by a public quota system.
 Caius, in common with several other colleges, has a quota of two places per year.
 This might seem a small number, but Caius vets have the advantage of being part of the larger Medical and Veterinary Sciences community.
 The College has a long and famous history in Medicine and admits a large number of medical students each year.
 About half of the pre-clinical veterinary course is the same as the medical one and so the vets share contact with teachers whose research is very much at the cutting edge of Medical Science.

-Applicants must be studying Chemistry to A level or equivalent, and at least one of Mathematics, Biology or Physics.
+Applicants must be studying Chemistry to A Level or equivalent, and at least one of Mathematics, Biology or Physics.
 The qualities we are looking for are intelligence and imagination, a breadth and flexibility of outlook, but above all an intellectual curiosity and a passion for science itself.
-In trying to estimate the extent to which you have these qualities, we rely on your UCAS reference, on what you say about yourself and your interests in your personal statement, the details of your academic record so far, your performance in the Natural Sciences Admissions Assessment (NSAA), and on the interviews when you come to Caius (or, for some international applicants, interviews held by the University overseas).
+In trying to estimate the extent to which you have these qualities, we rely on your UCAS reference, on what you say about yourself and your interests in your personal statement, the details of your academic record so far, your performance in the admissions assessment, and on the interviews, if applicable.

 Due to the public quota system, every year we are forced to say no to academically strong candidates.
 Strong candidates who miss out at Caius are entered for the 'pool', where they are available for consideration by any College that has not yet filled its quota.
 The result of this post-interview activity is communicated to all candidates simultaneously, in early January.